Acetone is a colourless, drying solvent found in many nail polish removers.

 Biotin is also known as vitamin H. It is often taken as a supplement to support the growth and health of hair, nails and skin.

-Butylene Glycol is a lightweight formula which can be used to help increase the penetration of other ingredients on skin.
+Butylene Glycol is a lightweight formula which can be used to help increase the penetration of other ingredients on the skin.
 It is also used as a solvent, making other ingredients mix better, and as a humectant, drawing water molecules from the environment to the skin.

 Ceramides help hold skin cells together to form a protective barrier from the environment and keep skin supple and healthy.
 They are useful for ageing, damaged and dry skin types.